antoinedurr/ScratchXML/README.md

 Attributes on objects can be read as attributes or dictionary elements (shot['name'] == shot.name).
 However, they currently can only be updated as dictionary elements.

 #### Print shot names and metadata (easier)
-There are some convenience methods, e.g. a Construct() has a shots() method, so the above could be shortened to:
+There are some convenience methods, e.g. Construct() has a shots() method, so the above could be shortened to:
 ```
 from scratchXML import Scratch
 scratch = Scratch(xml='cmd-0.xml')  # read cmd-0.xml and convert into a Scratch() hierarchy
-shots = scratch.construct[0].shots() # get list of all shots in timeline
+shots = construct.shots(selected=True) or construct.shots() # get list of selected shots in timeline, or if no selection, all shots

 for shot in shots: # iterate through all the shots
   print(f"Shot: {shot.name} ({shot.slot} {shot.layer}) Metadata: {shot.metadata}") # print out metadata for each shot